 This lack of credit is harming the housing recovery and preventing construction of new homes in markets that need and want them.
 A full-fledged housing and economic recovery will not take hold until we resolve this ongoing credit crunch.
 Restoring the flow of credit to home builders will not only help to put America back to work, it will provide badly needed tax revenues that local governments need to fund schools, police and firefighters; and strengthen the economic health of countless communities across the land.

 NAHB worked with Sens.
-Robert Menendez (D-N.J.) and Johnny Isakson (R-Ga.) to introduce bipartisan legislation on May 21 to address the credit issue for builders.
+Robert Menendez (D-N.J.) and Johnny Isakson (R-Ga.) to introduce bipartisan legislation in 2013 to address the credit issue for builders.
 S. 1002, the Home Building Lending Improvement Act of 2013, is similar to legislation (H.R.
-1255) introduced in the House on March 19 by Reps.
+1255) introduced in the House earlier in the year by Reps.
 Gary Miller (R-Calif.) and Carolyn McCarthy (D-N.Y.) and represents a substantial step forward in the effort to restore the flow of credit to the housing industry.
 See NAHB's press release for more details.

 7. Recognize Housing’s Important Role to the Economy